space-code/nexus/README.md

 ## Usage

-1. Define a message model, like this:
+1. Define a message model like this:
 ```swift
 import Nexus